 You never went back to WWE, but did make appearances for TNA and began a feud with The Dudley Boyz, what was it like working with them?

 It was great working with The Dudley Boyz, they can work and they understand the business.
 It was very enjoyable for me it was catching the tail end of my career and lots of people wanted to see me go back and wrestle with my brother.
 It was fun and I still enjoy getting in the ring and roughing it up, and it was a dream match that a lot of fans wanted to see.

 What do you make of the current state of tag team wrestling in both WWE and TNA?

 I just think the heyday of tag team wrestling was through the nineties, you had so many great teams, when Road Warriors came onto the scene they just knocked it out of the park.
-There was a lot of great tag teams back then and there was a big pool to choose from, i just think it’s dwindled off, me and my brother wrestled for 20 years together and they just don’t keep guy together that long anymore.
+There were a lot of great tag teams back then and there was a big pool to choose from, I just think it’s dwindled off, me and my brother wrestled for 20 years together and they just don’t keep guy together that long anymore.

 With an amateur wrestling background, if UFC was around when you were breaking through would that have been an option for you?

 It’s kind of funny because the UFC started in 1993 and they actually approached me a couple of times but I had a pretty good deal with Turner and I didn’t want to leave that but if they had come around when I went out I would have definitely given it a shot.